jwisniewski/clean-flickr-public-feed/README.md

 ## The use case

-A short experiment, an app for Android which displays a grid of recent images from the [flickr public feed](https://www.flickr.com/services/feeds/docs/photos_public).
+A short experiment, an app for Android which displays a grid of recent photos from the [flickr public feed](https://www.flickr.com/services/feeds/docs/photos_public).

+Click on images you like to feed more similarities based on tags.

 ## The architecture